 Introduction to Extrude in AutoCAD

 AutoCAD is the most common and best computer-aided drafting and designing software developed by Autodesk.
 We know the importance of this software in the design field.
 Huge changes and technological upgrades have happened in the designing field with the introduction of AutoCAD.
-We can divide designing into two categories, 2D drawing and 3D drawing.
-Today we are going to discuss one of the 3D designing tools available in AutoCAD.
-Extrude feature in AutoCAD is used to make 3D objects through the extrusion of a closed surface.
+We can divide designing into two categories, 2D drawing, and 3D drawing.
+Today we will discuss one of the 3D designing tools available in AutoCAD.
+Extrude feature in AutoCAD is used to make 3D objects by extruding a closed surface.
 As the name denotes, this tool extrudes a 2D surface by giving a height dimension to it.
-For example, if we want to make a cylindrical bar, we have to draw the circular surface at first, and by applying it to the extrude tool and giving proper extrude dimension, we can change it to a 3D object.
+For example, if we want to make a cylindrical bar, we have to draw the circular surface first, and by applying it to the extrude tool and giving proper extrude dimension, we can change it to a 3D object.

 Creating Extrude Effect in AutoCAD

 Extrusion is a simple command that gives a lot of effects in AutoCAD; let’s look at a few examples step by step.